LGBTQIA+

 If you do not identify with the gender to which you were assigned at birth, you have the right in Germany to have your documents changed and your body altered.
 You can change from male to female or female to male, i.e. change your physical and/or sexual characteristics.
 The medical process - hormonal treatment and sometimes surgery - usually takes several months.
 Since 2011, you can have your gender changed in official documents without having undergone or planning a gender reassignment.
 However, in order to change your gender entry and name, you must undergo psychological assessments and obtain an authorisation from the court.
 The new self-determination law is intended to simplify the process – however, the law has not yet been introduced (as of February 2024).

 In many countries, children without clear female or male sexual characteristics are nevertheless assigned a gender at birth.
 However, the child might not be able to identify with the assigned gender later on.
-Since 2013, parents in Germany no longer have to assign a gender to their children on their birth certificate.
+Since 2013, parents in Germany no longer have to assign a gender to their children on their birth certificates.

 If you would like to find out more about asylum and residence for LGBTQIA+ refugees, visit our chapter on the topic.